 The course starts with an introduction to the complex numbers and the complex plane.
 Next students are asked to consider what it might mean to say that a complex function is differentiable (or analytic, as it is called in this context).
 For a complex function that takes a complex number z to f(z), it is easy to write down (and make sense of) the statement that f is analytic at z if

 Topology is an area of mathematics concerned with properties of geometric objects that remain the same when the objects are "continuously deformed."
 Three of these key properties in topology are compactness, connectedness, continuity and the mathematics associated with these concepts is the focus of the course.
 Compactness is a general idea helping us to more fully understand the concept of limit, whether of numbers, functions or even geometric objects.
 For example, the fact that a closed interval (or square, or cube, or n-dimensional ball) is compact is required for basic theorems of calculus.
 Connectedness is a concept generalizing the intuitive idea that an object is in one piece: the most famous of all the fractals, the Mandelbrot Set, is connected, even though its best computer-graphics representation might make this seem doubtful.
 Continuous functions are studied in calculus, and the general concept can be thought of as a way by which functions permit us to compare properties of different spaces or as a way of modifying one space so that it has the shape or properties of another.
 Engineering, chemistry and physics are among the subjects that find topology useful.
 The course will touch on selected topics that are used in applications.
+This counts toward the continuous/analytic (column B) elective requirement for the major.
 Prerequisite: MATH 222 or permission of instructor.
 Generally offered every two to three years.